 Patients should avoid sun exposure; hats and clothing protect best, as do zinc or titanium oxide sunscreens.
 Typical sunscreens that block UV light are ineffective, but UVA-absorbing sunscreens, such as those containing dibenzylmethanes, may help somewhat.
-Alcohol ingestion should be avoided permanently, but estrogen supplementation can usually be resumed safely after a disease remission.
+Alcohol ingestion should be avoided permanently, and smoking should be stopped.
+Estrogen supplementation, especially administered transdermally in low doses, can usually be resumed safely after a disease remission.

 Triggers include elevated hepatic iron, alcohol use, halogenated hydrocarbon exposure, and hepatitis C virus or HIV infection.

 Drugs that commonly trigger acute porphyria do not trigger PCT.

 Measure urinary uroporphyrin and heptacarboxyl porphyrin, and fecal isocoproporphyrin.

 Test for iron overload with serum iron and ferritin levels and total iron-binding capacity.